 Cohen (2015) divided smart cities into three major categories.
 The first is technologydriven Smart cities.
-These are smart cities that focus on a technology-cantered environment appeals to that urban technology innovators.
-They are built based technology solutions. through organizations which are aimed at providing a competitive advantage in the technologygrowing industries.
+These are smart cities that focus on a technology-cantered environment that appeals to urban technology innovators.
+They are built based on technology solutions, through organizations which are aimed at providing a competitive advantage in the technologygrowing industries.